iam-ajeetsingh/networksecurity/README.md

 Note: Make sure the following things :
    - 1. make sure the host="0.0.0.0" not "localhost"
    - 2. add the inboud rule in EC2 instance for custom TCP , Port : 8080 (as given in workflow docker file)
+   - 3. make sure the action runner script is running in EC2 instance. i.e. run.sh.
+This script runs the self-hosted runner which listen to the deployment of image on EC2.
+Continuous Deployment part will run only when this runner is running on EC2 instance.